 The center also offers acupuncture, chiropractic services, yoga, meditation, and nutritional counseling.
 Through all of these modalities, but especially massage, “Clients can now feel what it’s like to be present in their own bodies,” says Broadwell.

 The Long Road

 Recovery is a process, and a difficult one.
 “Often, the client cannot even articulate what is going on,” Broadwell says.
-“Because massage is not talk therapy, it can meet them wherever they are, even if they don’t have the skills to tell us.”
+“Because massage is not talking therapy, it can meet them wherever they are, even if they don’t have the skills to tell us.”